 - Have you established boundaries?
 Think through rules that everyone can agree on in advance of meeting, for instance abstaining from judging others, listening with an open mind, and promising a tone of respect all through the meeting.
 As the meeting progresses, take notes, and review the notes together at the end of the conversation to ensure everyone is in agreement on choices and commitments made.

 The professional care team at Home Sweet Home In-Home Care is available to join and facilitate family meetings for our clients, and to offer answers to concerns raised about caring for elderly parents.
-Reach out to us at (269) 373-5444 any time for assistance and to learn more about how we provide the home care Kalamazoo, MI, families recommend most!
+Reach out to us at (269) 373-5444 any time for assistance and to learn more about how we provide the elder care Battle Creek, MI, families recommend most!
 You may also contact us at (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph or (269) 963-9888 in Battle Creek.